EtainClub/blurt/doc/witnesses.md

 ## Witness Setup Procedure
 **Valid for Testnet 1, June 16, 2020:**

-Blurt nodes run well on many Linux distributions, but we recommend Debian 10.
+If you plan to use our automated setup, your witness node should run Debian 10.
+If you're doing it manually, feel free to use any type of machine that you'd like.

+### Configure Passwordless SSH Logins: IMPORTANT!

-Make sure that you disable password logins on your potential witness machine and that you login to it ONLY using an SSH keypair.
+Make sure that you disable password logins on your witness machine and that you login to it ONLY using an SSH keypair.
 If you rent a machine with password logins enabled by default, no problem.
 Do like:

 ```bash
 ssh-copy-id root@youripaddresshere